iDempiere-micro/Docs/README.md

-# Docs
-iDempire micro - Documentation
+# Documentation for the iDempire micro